ismailalbayrakETH/FishSeg-Fish-tracking-using-image-segmentation-/Guidelines/PracticalGuide.md

 ## Installation
 ### For FishSeg
 **Requirements**
 Python 3.8.10, Tensorflow 2.7.0, Keras 2.7.0, and other common packages listed in `requirements.txt`.
+The installation of these packages is included in the step-by-step guide below.

 **Step-by-step installation guide**
 1. Create a virtual environment called `FishSeg`